 A few years ago, I was chatting with an acquaintance of mine who happens to be pretty rich.
 I don’t know the exact figure, but his net worth was probably something like $80 million.
 He was definitely in “ultra-high net worth” territory and quite obviously never needed to work another day in his life.

-He was bemoaning to me the fact that if he hadn’t sold his energy company so early, he would be “a billionaire by now.”
+He was bemoaning the fact that if he hadn’t sold his energy company so early, he would be “a billionaire by now.”
 My heart didn’t exactly ache for the guy, but his complaint (which these days I think is referred to as a “humblebrag“) made an impression.

 I was reminded of this last week, when I was reading in Quora an article about the definition of “success.’
 One of the respondents related a conversation he was having with a friend who had $2 billion and was complaining that he wasn’t worth as much as Larry Page, who is worth $15 billion.